Telecominfraproject/wlan-cloud-ucentralgw/README.md

 More scripts will be added in the future.

 ## Firewall Considerations
 - The protocol uses TCP port 15002 between the devices and the gateway.
+This port must be opened.
 - Devices use the TCP port 16003 to upload files.
 This port is configurable in the `ucentral.properties` file.
 Look for `ucentral.fileuploader.host.0.port`.
 - The RESTAPI is accessed through TCP port 16001 by default.
 This port is configurable in the `ucentral.properties` file.
-Loof for the entry `ucentral.restapi.host.0.port`.
+Look for the entry `ucentral.restapi.host.0.port`.